kkentzo/tagger/README.md

-`ctags` is quite popular among `emacs` and `vi` users especially for dynamically-typed languages, there exist no tools for automating the re-indexing of multiple projects as their respectives files are added, removed and changed. `tagger` is developed in order to fill this gap in tooling so as to make developer lives more productive and happy.
+`ctags` is quite popular among `emacs` and `vi` users especially for dynamically-typed languages, there exist no tools for automating the re-indexing of multiple projects as their respectives files are added, removed and changed. `tagger` is developed in order to fill this gap.

 # Features